AydinAdnan/AydinAdnan/README.md

 # Aydin Adnan

-Backend-focused full-stack developer building products that are fast, scalable, and practical.
+Aspiring Full Stack developer building products that are fast, scalable, and practical.
 Interested in fintech, backend systems, and creating software people actually use.

 <br/>